TakayasuNasu/slides-binary-algorithm/slides.md

 layout: section-1
 ---

-# Special clue <br> Some slaves should drink more than one bottle, One slave has to drink only one bottle.
+# Special clue <br> It is different number of bottles that slaves have to drink.<br>There is a case which nobody die.

 ---
 layout: section-1